 Try to eat a varied, balanced diet and maintain good hydration by eating / drinking:

 - 2-3 portions of high protein foods every day such as meat, fish, eggs, nuts, beans, pulses, soya,tofu and other meat-free protein foods

 - 2-3 portions of dairy foods every day such as cheese, milk and yoghurt or non-dairy alternatives like soya, almond or coconut milk

-- If you have diabetes please consult your GP, nurse or dietician before making any changes
+If you have diabetes please consultant your GP or the diabetes team about making any changes.

 If you are concerned about your nutrition, Supporting independence team (SIP) can support you on lifestyle advise.
 Contact SIP via www.northamptonshire.gov.uk.